bogeeee/restfuncs/readme.md

 * `csrfToken`
   Strictly checks for a token that's been delivered in the start page (by your implementation).
 It's checked on every call / every session access _(enforced by client / enforced by server)_.
 The advantage is just that it relies less on in-depth defence / reflection of browser-behaviour and is commonly considered a simple-and-effective industry standard.
-  - You deliver/embed the csrfToken, which you've got from `restService.getCsrfToken(req: Request)`, inside your *main / index.html* page.
+  - You deliver/embed the csrfToken, which you've got from `yourService.getCsrfToken(session: object)` or `app.getCsrfTokens(session: object)`, inside your *main / index.html* page.
 This is the tricky/inconvenient part, cause you usually use some web packer.
   - When using the restfuncs client, you pass it to the options via {csrfProtectionMode:"csrfToken", csrfToken: theToken}.
   - With plain fetch requests, you include the parameter: `csrfToken=<the token>` _in the header, in the query (GET only) or in the body like a [usual named parameter](#rest-interface)_.
 A http response code `403` is sent when the token was missing/incorrect.